-The Chair of the Committee shall report on the work of the Committee to the next scheduled Board meeting for information/approval and submit confirmed Committee minutes to the first meeting of the Board immediately following their approval.
+The Chair of the Committee shall report on the work of the Committee to the next scheduled Board meeting for information/approval.

 3.6 Search and Nomination Committee Terms of Reference

 The Search and Nomination Committee is identified as a Committee of the Ayrshire College Board of Management.
 The approved Terms of Reference and information on the composition and frequency of the Committee will be considered as an integral part of the College Standing Orders.